-5 MORE tips to seeing the person and not the disability
+5 more tips for seeing the person and not the disability

-If you haven’t spent much time around someone with a disability, you might feel unsure about how to best interact with that person.
+If you haven’t spent much time around someone with a disability, you might feel unsure about how to best interact with them.

-In the second instalment of this two-part blog, Zane McKenzie from the Scope Education team provides five tips to help you feel more confident in speaking to people with a disability- this time with a focus on better communication.
+In the second instalment of this two-part blog, Scope’s Customer Engagement Manager Zane McKenzie provides five tips to help you feel more confident in speaking to people with a disability – this time with a focus on better communication.

-Tip #1: Never pretend to understand what someone has said!
+1. Don’t pretend to understand what someone has said

-The person will know that their speech is difficult to understand, so if you are having trouble, tell the person!
-No matter how long it takes, the person will appreciate your time, effort and honesty.
+The person will know that their speech can be difficult to understand, so if you are having trouble, tell the person.
+No matter how long it takes, the person will appreciate your time, effort, and honesty.
 Best of all, the person will know that you care what they have to say.

 Don’t be afraid to ask the big question: Could you repeat that, please?

-Tip #2: Check back if you think you’ve understood!
+2. Check back if you think you’ve understood

 When communicating with someone who is more difficult to understand, we often pick up some words, rather than all of what the person says.

 If you think you understand something, check with the person.
-It’s a great, simple strategy to help ensure the conversation is on the right track, and helps assure the person we are focused and listening!
+It’s a great, simple strategy to help ensure the conversation is on the right track.
+Plus, it helps assure the person we are focused and listening.

-Tip #3: Find out how a person says “Yes” and “No”
+3. Find out how a person says ‘Yes’ and ‘No’

-It could be a nod or shake of the head, a blink or two of the eye, maybe a hand gesture…but once we know how a person says these two little words, we can have a whole conversation by asking questions if we need to!
-Don’t forget though, your question must be one with a yes/no answer!
+It could be a nod or shake of the head, a blink or two of the eyes, maybe a hand gesture – but once we know how a person says these two little words, we can have a whole conversation by asking questions if we need to.
+Don’t forget though, your question needs to be one with a yes or no answer.

 Of course, her answer is always the same: “Ask him.”